1-Methylpiperidine

 1-Methylpiperidine (IUPAC nomenclature) is an organic chemical compound belonging to the group of cyclic compounds and tertiary amines.
 The compound serves as a starting material for organic syntheses and for the production of catalyst systems.

 Extraction and preparation

-For the technical production of 1-methylpiperidine, 5-amino-1-pentanol is reacted with methanol at temperatures of 180–230 °C and pressures of 70–120 bar in the presence of copper oxide and sodium oxide catalysts, which are based on aluminum oxide (Al_{2}O_{3}) supported on aluminum oxide.
+For the industrial production of 1-methylpiperidine, 5-amino-1-pentanol is reacted with methanol at 180–230 °C and 70–120 bar in the presence of an aluminum oxide-supported copper oxide catalyst.

-The complete reaction occurs in the liquid phase in a continuous tube or tube bundle reactor.
+The reaction is performed in the liquid phase in a continuous tubular or multi-tubular reactor.
 The catalyst is arranged as a fixed bed reactor, through which the reaction mixture can flow from either below or above.
-The product is purified by multistage distillation in fractionating columns.
+The product is purified by multistage distillation.

 Properties

 Physical properties

 1-Methylpiperidine has a relative density of 3.42 (density ratio to dry air at the same temperature and pressure) and a relative density of the vapor–air mixture of 1.10 (density ratio to dry air at 20 °C and under standard conditions).
 The dynamic viscosity at 20 °C is 5 mPa·s.